-Pain in labour is normal but it varies a lot.
-Some women can manage pain in labour, and others want or need pain relief.
+Pain in labour is normal, but it varies a lot.
+Some birthing mothers can manage pain in labour, and others want or need pain relief.

 During pregnancy, it’s a good idea to talk with your midwife or doctor about labour pain and what you can do to cope with it.
 They can tell you about your pain relief options, including the benefits, side effects and possible complications of different options.
 This way you’ll know what to expect and you can say what you prefer.

-You can also ask questions and get more information about labour pain at birth classes.
+You can also ask questions and get more information about labour pain at antenatal classes.

 Your pain relief options will depend on your preferences and needs, your stage of labour and other health considerations for you and baby.
 Once labour starts, you might need to be open to suggestions from your midwife or doctor.